Akurata/middleware-demo/README.md

 `node app.js`

-Direct to `localhost` in your browser and it should show the login page.
+Direct to `localhost/home` in your browser and it should show a demo page.
+Clicking on 'To Login' will then direct you to the login page.

 The email is "test@test.com" and password "password".
 Once signed in, the server will then generate a json record in the sessions folder.
 This record is used by the passport, express-session, and file-store packages to log sessions and manage user variables.